ude-soco/RIMA/RIMA-Backend/README.md

 4. Using your file explorer, go inside the directory `RIMA-Backend`, rename the environment variable file from `.env.example` to `.env`

-5. Open the `.env` file and add additional environment variables (contact the developers for the environment variables)
+5. Open the `.env` file and add additional environment variables (contact [Shoeb Joarder](mailto:shoeb.joarder@uni-due.de) for info)

-6. In the command prompt or terminal, type the following commands to install spacy and nltk packages.
-Do not close the command prompt or terminal after the last command
+6. In the command prompt, type the following commands to install spacy and nltk packages.
+Do not close the command prompt after the last command

    - Download the spacy package